JCWasmx86/mesonlsp/CONTRIBUTING.md

 ## Policies to keep in mind
 Changes *must* work in GNOME Builder and *should* work in VSCode.
-If your patch only works in VSCode it will be rejected.
+If your patch only works in VSCode it will be rejected, except if it is for a feature not supported by GNOME Builder.
 If it works in GNOME Builder, but not in VSCode, it will be accepted, if and only if fixing VSCode requires non-trivial changes.
 This means we follow the LSP client implementation in GNOME Builder.